 A short break before returning to padel

-“Honestly, Mélissa had more of a ball on her feet than a partner, because it's been a long time since I've played.
-I'm slowly getting back to padel,” Huget confesses with refreshing frankness.
+“Honestly, Mélissa was more of a drag than a partner, because it’s been a long time since I played.
+I’m slowly getting back into padel,” confesses Huget with refreshing frankness.

-Despite his amateur status, Huget insists that he regularly practices padel, even if the rugby responsibilities, such as the preparation of the next World Cup, took him away temporarily from the padel.
-“With the World Cup fast approaching, I had to leave the padel for my recovery,” he said.
+Despite his amateur status, Huget insists that he plays padel regularly, even though rugby responsibilities, such as preparing for the upcoming World Cup, have temporarily kept him away from padel.
+“With the World Cup coming up, I had to leave padel a little bit to get back into it,” he says.

 The possibility of playing in mixed is pleasant

-Huget also raises an interesting comparison between rugby and padel, discussing the place of diversity in these two sports.
-“In rugby, after 14 years, we no longer play with the players, because of the size.
-At padel, it's different there.
-Physics take over in rugby, so we can't afford to mix like that.
-But to padel, it's different,” he explains.
+Huget also brings up an interesting comparison between rugby and padel, discussing the place of mixed-gender in these two sports.
+“In rugby, after 14 years, we no longer play with female players, because of their size.
+In padel, it’s different at that level.
+Physicality takes over in rugby, so we can’t allow ourselves to mix like that.
+But in padel, it’s different,” he explains.

-We note that a growing number of players or former rugby players, whether active or retired, are embarking on the padel.
-Asked about this phenomenon, Huget cannot help but smile.
-“It's true, a lot of rugby players get into padel, but we also see football players like Robert Pirès,” he says.
+We notice that a growing number of players or former rugby players, whether active or retired, are getting into padel.
+Asked about this phenomenon, Huget can't help but smile.
+"It's true, a lot of rugby players are getting into padel, but we also see football players like Robert Pirès," he says.

-Regarding the applications of padel in terms of sports training, Huget believes that this sport can be beneficial for rugby players.
-“The footwork is quite effective in padel, and it could be used in rugby training,” says Huget.
+Regarding the applications of padel in sports training, Huget believes that this sport can be beneficial for rugby players.
+“The footwork is quite effective in padel, and this could be useful in rugby training,” says Huget.

-Speaking of the future, Huget expresses his desire to continue playing padel and progress.
-“I'm going to start strong from the start of the school year in September.
-The beauty of padel, is that it takes four, so finding three partners at the same time is difficult.
-But Mélissa will take me in hand at the start of the school year,” says Huget enthusiastically.
+Speaking about the future, Huget expresses his desire to continue playing padel and progressing.
+“I’m going to get going strong when September starts again.
+The beauty of padel is that you need four players, so finding three partners at the same time is difficult.
+But Mélissa will take charge of me when September starts again,” Huget says enthusiastically.

-Ultimately, Yoann Huget is a perfect example of sport transitioning from the rigor of rugby to the laid-back pace of padel.
-While continuing to honor his rugby roots, Huget embraces his newfound passion with infectious energy and enthusiasm.
+Ultimately, Yoann Huget is a perfect example of the sporting transition, moving from the rigor of rugby to the relaxed pace of padel.
+While continuing to honor his rugby roots, Huget embraces his new passion with contagious energy and enthusiasm.

 Franck Binisti